IUCompPath/glioma-subtyping/README.md

 ### Supported Backbones

-We support several **state-of-the-art self-supervised and supervised models** for histopathology.
+We support several **state-of-the-art self-supervised foundation models** for histopathology.
 For more details about each model, please refer to the original repositories to request access and follow their specific licensing terms.

 - **ReNet-50** : ImageNet pretrained